frealexandro/template_consume_api/README.md

 # Template_Consume_API
- This template is to consume Api , but in this moment the json doesn't work
+ This template is to consume an API, however, the JSON functionality is currently not working.

 # Supermetrics V2

 _In this project we consume a supermetrics API and transform it into an excel in order to organize and automate the information_

 ## Starting 🚀

-_To get the project on your local machine please clone the repository with the name of **Client_Api**, remember that you must have permission from the organization_
+_To get the project on your local machine, please clone the repository named Client_Api.
+Note that you must have permission from the organization._

 ### Pre-requirements 📋

-_This project runs with the python software once it is installed.
-You must install the following dependencies in your operating system or virtual environment contained in the file requirements.txt_
+_This project runs on Python, so you must have it installed on your operating system or virtual environment.
+You must also install the dependencies listed in the 'requirements.txt file'.
+To install the dependencies, use the following command:_

 ```
 pip install -r requeriments.txt